 - $612.5 billion

 - 3.6% 5-year compound annual growth

 - FDI Inflow:

-In 2015, the government clamped down on political opponents, fueling resentment and further weakening the state’s credibility.
+Secured interests in property are generally enforceable, but most real property is in government hands, and conflicting title claims make real estate transactions difficult.
 The judicial system is generally weak, slow, and opaque.
-High levels of corruption plague the business and public sectors, especially the energy sector.
-An estimated one-half of all economic transactions in Algeria occur in the informal sector.
-Most real property is in government hands.
+High levels of corruption plague Algeria’s business and public sectors, especially the energy sector.
+An estimated one-half of all economic transactions takes place in the informal sector.

 The top income tax rate is 35 percent, and the top corporate tax rate is 23 percent.
 Other major taxes include a value-added tax.
-The overall tax burden equals 12.2 percent of total domestic income.
-Following two years of significant spending, the government has undertaken fiscal consolidation since 2013.
-Public debt equals slightly less than 10 percent of the size of the economy, and government spending amounts to 38 percent of GDP.
+The overall tax burden equals 29.1 percent of total domestic income.
+Over the past three years, government spending has amounted to 42.5 percent of total output (GDP), and budget deficits have averaged 11.4 percent of GDP.
+Public debt is equivalent to 20.4 percent of GDP.

 Despite slight improvements in the business environment, significant bureaucratic impediments to entrepreneurial activity and economic development remain in place.
 The labor market remains rigid, and there is a chronic shortage of skilled labor.
 The government initiated subsidy reform in 2016 by increasing the prices of fuel, natural gas, and electricity, but subsidies still represent more than 12 percent of GDP.

 Trade is significant for Algeria’s economy; the combined value of exports and imports equals 58 percent of GDP.
 The average applied tariff rate is 8.3 percent.
 Nontariff barriers significantly impede trade.
 Government policies such as restrictions on foreign ownership levels continue to limit foreign investment.
 Credit is difficult to access, and the equity market is underdeveloped, with a capitalization of less than 3 percent of GDP.